Postgres Message Queue (PGMQ)¶

 --------+---------+-------------+----+---------

-Pop a message
+Pop a message¶

-SELECT pgmq.pop('my_queue');
+SELECT * FROM pgmq.pop('my_queue');

 msg_id | read_ct | enqueued_at | vt | message